RAG app with Postgres and pgvector

 chat Use chat feature

-Now, let’s take a closer look at the code and go through the implementation details.
+Now, let’s look at the code and go through the implementation details.

 create_db.py

-We start with creating a database using ENV parameters (DB_USER, DB_PASSWORD, DB_HOST, DB_PORT).
-Then we enable the pgvector extension that we installed as part of requirements.
+We create a database using ENV parameters (DB_USER, DB_PASSWORD, DB_HOST, DB_PORT).
+Then, we enable the pgvector extension that we installed as part of the requirements.
 Finally, we set up the embeddings table.

 If you prefer to see the full code (create_db.py), please see below: